grasmash/drupal-usasearch/README.txt

 #### Configuration
-To configure this module, you will need your USASearch's unique Affiliate name.
-Login at https://search.usa.gov/affiliates and click the "View Current" link next to the affiliate you want to use.
+To configure this module, you will need your USASearch's unique Affiliate handle.
+Login at https://search.usa.gov/affiliates and select Dashboard / Settings in the left side menu in the site you want to use.
 In the URL of the page that loads, look for "affiliate=example.gov". "example.gov" is the Affiliate name in this example.
+For indexing you will need the i14y drawer handle.Login at https://search.usa.gov/affiliates and select Content / i14y Drawers in the left side menu.
+If needed Add i14y Drawer and enter an i14y drawer handle or select Show to display the i14y drawer handle.

 Features
 --------